Orthoses & Taping Techniques…

 Orthoses for Runner’s Knee: Who will benefit?

 The answer to this one is slightly challenging.
 To keep it simple, I would say – some runners – some of the time.

-It is not so simple as being inaccurately labeled as having a foot that over-pronates, this is very much a term that we aim to avoid – here’s why.
+It is not so simple as being inaccurately labelled as having a foot that over-pronates, this is very much a term that we aim to avoid – here’s why.

 Despite this, there is no doubting the evidence behind the use of orthoses in patients with runners knee.